JetBrains/svg-sprite-loader/README.md

 }
 ```

+All patterns from [loader-utils#interpolateName](https://github.com/webpack/loader-utils#interpolatename) are supported.
 It is also possible to generate sprite for each chunk by using `[chunkname]` pattern in spriteFilename option.
-This is experimental feature, so use with caution!
+This is experimental feature, use it with caution!

 ## Examples